 After the app has been installed you might be required to restart Splunk, click on Restart now.

-Configure Miro app in Splunk
+Configure Miro app

 Once the Miro app is installed you can see it on the Splunk dashboard, to configure it click on Miro App for Splunk: